-Tusla are now offering a wider variety of training to its learners through its own dedicated online learning portal ‘iLearn’.
+Tusla is now offering a wider variety of training to its learners through its own dedicated online learning portal ‘iLearn’.
 This has transformed how they deliver training in the organisation.

-Since launch in 2017, the Children First online training modules have been rolled out to a dispersed network of staff in record time and have been completed over 350,000 learners across Ireland.
+Since its launch in 2017, the Children First online training modules have been rolled out to a dispersed network of staff in record time and have been completed by over 550,000 learners across Ireland.

 The tens of thousands of individuals who work with children and families are now able to access ‘Introduction to Children First’ online and at a time and place that suits them.